Super soft fluffy milk buns made with water roux method (tangzhong) are filled with delicious milk custard (nai wong) and baked to perfection.

 REHEATING:

-- Wrap the buns in aluminum foil and reheat in oven or toaster oven or air fryer at 350F for about 10 minutes to warm up, or simply warm it in the microwave oven for about 1 minute or so
+- Wrap the buns in aluminum foil and reheat in oven or toaster oven or air fryer at 350F for about 10 minutes to warm up, or simply warm it in the microwave oven in a 30 seconds increment until warmed through

 You may also like this soft fluffy steamed custard buns (nai wong bao)